A statement from the Rector

-Nevertheless, it is with a heavy heart that I have to let you know that the Church of England has today suspended all public worship.
+It is with a heavy heart that I have to let you know that the Church of England has now suspended all public worship.
 This means that all Sunday gatherings will cease for the time being.
 Sadly, it also means that we must also suspend all our other regular activities: Crofters, Thursday Fellowship, Shine, The Grid and so on.

 But this does not mean that the church stops being the church!
 We are urgently looking for different ways in which we can continue to be a church family that loves and cares for each other and the wider community.